genesiscommunitysuccess/docs/docs/00_fuse/03_features/03_layouts.md

 With Fuse we can determine our own layouts.
 This way, we can reimplement our existing layout designs or if we're adventurous, create new ones.
 This is achieved by utilizing two basic layout components (vertical & horizontal layout) along with their various parameters.
 The vertical and horizontal layout render their contents vertically and horizontally respectively.

-What layouts allow you to do:
+With layouts you can:

-- displaying your elements in any layout you like by using the vertical and horizontal compoenents
+- display your elements in any layout you like by using the vertical and horizontal components
-- determining the numbers of elements you would like to see on your screen
-- rely on the default options or override them for more control
+- use default options or override them for more control
-- control the amount of space each element takes up

 Using the layouts is as easy as updating the syntax to use the components you would like along with the parameters.